htrajan/ht-drawsteel/Ancestries/Polder.md

 The three peasants-Jago, his wife Sarah, and his sister Beth-sat together watching the three heroes talk in the crowded common room of the inn.
 Well, Jackson Bootblack seemed to be doing most of the talking.

-> “This kind of shit doesn't work if it's just a bunch of ratcatchers like us,” the polder said.
+> “This kind of shit doesn't work if it's just a bunch of [[Ratcatcher|ratcatchers]] like us,” the polder said.
 “You need the people to rise up.
 Been fifteen years since Omund died-fifteen years of fighting wolves and bandits and worse.
 The people welcome a tyrant after that.
 They like order, you know?
 They adapt.”

 > “If you stand on the grass long enough, it learns to lie flat,” *A Mist Coils Around Dying Embers* said.
 “But what do you say?”